GauravGandhi263/Project/Excel_Project/Excel_Project_2/README.md

 ## 🗂️ Data Sources
 - The project uses **4 different Excel sheets**
 - Each sheet contains **important and related columns**
-- All sheets are **merged using Power Query** by creating relationships between common columns
+- All sheets are **merged using Power Query** by creating relationships between common columns.

 ---